-Now more than ever our complex society demands critical reflection.
-The tidal wave of opinions we are bombarded with in the press and on social media also do much to appeal to our powers of thought and reason.
-A simple ‘agree’ or ‘disagree’ is not enough: those who make a positive contribution to social debate should also be prepared to take a critical look at their own positions, and it is this critical attitude that the International Spinoza Price Foundation wishes to stimulate by organising educational and public activities focusing on its international laureates in both the Netherlands and Flanders.
+Today more than ever, our complex society is in need of critical reflection.
+Besides important issues to be dealt with, the tidal wave of opinions we are bombarded with in the press and on social media every day, appeal to our powers of thought and reason.
+Moreover, a simple ‘agree’ or ‘disagree’ is no longer enough: those who make a positive contribution to societal debates should also be prepared to take a critical look at their own positions.
+It is this critical attitude that the International Spinoza Price Foundation wishes to stimulate by organising educational and public activities celebrating its international laureates in Flanders and the Netherlands.

-The International Spinoza Price Foundation has a 2-year cycle, with each cycle tackling an urgent social topic such as ‘Health, risk and society’, ‘Technology’ and ‘Europe’.
-Within the framework of this theme, an independent jury of Dutch and Flemish academics choose two laureates: a contemporary thinker and a historical thinker.
+The International Spinoza Price Foundation has a 2-year cycle, with each cycle tackling an urgent societal topic such as ‘Future Proof Solidarity’, ‘Health, Risk and Society’ or ‘Technology’.
+With respect to the topic in question , an independent jury of Dutch and Flemish academics and writers choose a laureate.

-The contemporary thinker is awarded the Spinozalens every other year around 24th November, the date of birth of Dutch philosopher Baruch de Spinoza, who lends his name to the prize itself.
-The Spinozalens, first awarded in 1999, consists of a bronze statue of Spinoza and a prize of 10,000 euros, as well as the publication of one of the laureate’s books or texts that has yet to be translated into Dutch by Boom Uitgevers.
+The Spinozalens is awarded every other year around the 24th of November, birth date of the Dutch philosopher Baruch de Spinoza, who lends his name to the prize.
+The award ceremony is in The Hague, city of peace and justice.
+First awarded in 1999, the Spinozalens consists of a bronze Spinoza statuette and an honorarium of 10,000 euros in return for a series of public lectures in Holland and Belgium, besides the publication of a Dutch edition of one of the laureate’s books or texts by Boom Publishers.

 ‘Peace is not the absence of war.
 It is a virtue that comes from willpower and persistent hankering.’